Some hawkers, diners confused as stricter Covid-19 rules kick in at hawker centres, coffee shops

 At Tiong Bahru Market and Hawker Centre, officers from the National Environment Agency (NEA) were seen asking the breakfast crowd streaming in about their vaccination status.

-One officer reminded an unvaccinated woman that she could only buy food for takeaway.
+One officer reminded an unvaccinated woman that she could only buy food to take away.
 Despite the usual crowds, operations were smooth and there were no long queues.

+At FoodCity coffee shop in Tampines Street 11, there were no officers or safe distancing ambassadors walking around and asking patrons to show their vaccination status when ST was there.

+Ms Jenny Sim, 45, the supervisor of a drink stall at the coffee shop, said she was told off by a few elderly customers who were frustrated by the checks made by stallholders.

 But at hawker centres in Kovan and Tampines, patrons were seen walking in and out, and having their meals freely.

-A regular at the Kovan food centre at Block 209 Hougang Street 21, Mr Peter Soon, 49, said: "No safe distancing ambassador checked our vaccination status; it's up to the customer's own integrity."
+At Kovan food centre in Hougang Street 21, Mr Peter Soon, 49, a regular there, said: "No safe distancing ambassador checked our vaccination status; it's up to the customer's own integrity."

 The warehouse operator was having breakfast with his wife.
 He added: "I don't feel safer with the new rules because the daily cases are so high anyway."